 In addition to the diagnostic work, the TDU is responsible for the provision of parasitology, microbiology and entomology practical classes for the Faculty’s Masters and short courses.

 The TDU is comprised of the Public Health England (PHE) Malaria Reference Laboratory and the School's Diagnostic Parasitology Laboratory.
-The Laboratories are accredited under the UK Clinical Pathology Accreditation (CPA) scheme and provide both a reference and a primary diagnostic service to hospitals, private laboratories and clinics in the UK and overseas.
+The Laboratories are accredited to ISO 15189 and provide both a reference and a primary diagnostic service to hospitals, private laboratories and clinics in the UK and overseas.

 The DPL additionally offers a diagnostic service for zoos and primate sanctuaries.

 Both diagnostic laboratories perform a wide range of tests ranging from morphological diagnosis by microscopy to molecular diagnosis.

 (Please note we are unable to give clinical advice or accept specimens directly from members of the public).

 Malaria Reference Laboratory (MRL)

 The Malaria Reference Laboratory (MRL) performs approximately 1500 confirmations and diagnoses annually using microscopical and molecular diagnostic methods and, in addition, carries out molecular identification and drug resistance surveillance on blood samples submitted for malaria diagnosis.

 Diagnostic Parasitology Laboratory (DPL)

 The Diagnostic Parasitology Laboratory (DPL) performs approximately 2000 diagnoses on a wide range of specimens and parasites annually.
 Alongside the routine diagnosis of faecal, blood and tissue parasites, the DPL provides a reference service for the isolation and identification of free-living amoebic infections in humans which includes the diagnosis of Acanthamoeba keratitis.

 Staff are involved in research and developmental work on new and improved diagnostic methods.

 The Entomology Reference Service performs approximately 150 identifications of medically important insects, ticks and mites annually.
 We also provide information on the diseases associated with each specimen and other impacts on human health.

 Teaching and training